Tips for Buying the Best 125-Gallon Aquarium Light

 Note that this is more important than the PAR output.

 Also, know that the Finnex Planted+ 24/7 CRV version uses true Red LED diodes in the 660 nanometers wavelength range, which means that it will likely have the BEST impact on your aquarium plants.
-However, it is also the priciest from Finnex Planted+ Series.
+However, it is also the priciest from the Finnex Planted+ Series.

 Anyway, both of these lighting fixtures will get your high-tech aquarium where you want it to be.
 You’ll even be able to grow carpeting aquarium grass such as Dwarf Hairgrass.